feriahmad/terraform-gcp-vm-instance/README.md

 For the GitHub Actions workflow to function properly, you need to set up the following secrets in your GitHub repository:

 - `GCP_SA_KEY`: The JSON key of a GCP service account with appropriate permissions for the resources in your Terraform configuration.
+- `SSH_PUBLIC_KEY` (optional): Your SSH public key for VM access.
+If not provided, a dummy key will be used in CI/CD environments.

 You can use the provided `setup-github-secrets.sh` script to help you create a GCP service account and set up the required GitHub secrets: